syntacore/scr1/README.md

 Please note that RTL simulator executables should be in your PATH variable.

-To run an arbitrary subset of tests, edit the *tests* target in the top Makefile, or the *list.txt* in riscv_isa subfolder.
+To run an arbitrary subset of tests, edit the *tests* target in the top Makefile, or the *rv32_tests.inc* in riscv_isa subfolder.
 After all the tests have finished, the results can be found in *build/test_results.txt* (default location).

 * Test build and run parameters can be configured in the *Makefile*